- The First-Time Skydiving Experience

 Tandem skydiving is a skydive made with two people – exactly as it sounds!
 It’s the most common way people get into skydiving, and is enjoyed by thousands of people across the States every year.
 You’ll be connected to a highly qualified skydiving instructor for the duration of your skydive.
 Attached to their front, you’ll be able to experience everything about skydiving, without having to complete a skydiving course or learn how to manage the equipment.

-If you’ve ever watched skydivers coming in to land, you’ll have seen lots of different landing styles.
+If you’ve ever watched skydivers coming into land, you’ll have seen lots of different landing techniques and styles.
 On the whole, the plan is to land on our feet whenever possible.
-Advanced parachute pilots might perform maneuvers like ‘swooping’ which cause the parachute to build up speed across the ground.
+Advanced parachute pilots might perform maneuvers like ‘swooping’ which causes the parachute to build up speed across the ground.
 But the ‘norm’ is for the parachutist to fly straight in and stand up.
 The same doesn’t apply to tandem skydivers.

-As a tandem skydiver, you can expect to land on your backside with your tandem instructor, and to slide in along the ground until you come to a stop.
+As a tandem skydiver, you can expect to land on your backside with your tandem instructor and slide in along the ground until you come to a stop.

 One of the crucial parts of a tandem skydiving landing is to lift your legs up nice and high to keep them out of the way as you touch down.